rotundasoftware/backbone-courier/README.md

 > Note: An asterix character `*` can be used in both the `passMessages` and `onMessages` hashes as a
 > wildcard in the `messageName` to match zero or more letters, numbers, or underscores.
 If multiple
 > entries match the message name, the most specific entry will "win", that is, the entry with the
 > greatest number of non-wildcard characters will be used.
-(Matching entries that have a `source`
-> specified are always considered more specific than those that do not have any `source` specified.)

 The value of `newMessage` determines the message that is passed to the view's parent.
 It is often desirable to change a message slightly as it bubbles up to a new, larger context.
 For example, "selected" might become "resourceSelected" as it moves from a resource view to a larger parent view that contains resources as well as other items.
 Also, it is sometimes desirable to change some of the application defined data in `message.data`, either to add additional data or to remove data that should remain private to lower levels of the view hierarchy.
 * If you do not want to change the message at all before passing it up the hierarchy, specify the string `"."` (a single period) as the value for `newMessage`.